dirigible-io/dirigible-io.github.io/help/debugger.md

 Debugging
 ===

-The toolkit offers *Debug* functionality.
-The goal is to facilitate developers in the hunt of server-side bugs.
+The toolkit offers *Debug* functionality in order to support developers in the hunt of server-side bugs.

 ### Debug Perspective

 ![Debugger Debug View](images/features/debugger/5_debugger_debug_view.png)

 *	*Sessions* - contains all debug execution sessions.
-*	*Variables/Values* - contains variables and their values, available in the current scope of execution.
+*	*Variables/Values* - contains the variables and their values, available in the current scope of execution.
-*	*File/Row/Source* - contains inforamation about in witch file and witch row, a *Breakpoint* is set.
+*	*File/Row/Source* - contains information about the position of the already set *Breakpoints*.

 ### Available Commands